 Home Security After the SHTF

 A lot of survivalists have unrealistic fantasies about what life will be like after the shtf.
 They imagine themselves holed up in their home for months or years, taking turns standing guard 24 hours a day.
 The fact is, that is probably not going to happen.
-The most likely scenario for the United States is an economic collapse followed by several months of turmoil until order is restored.
+The most likely scenario for the United States is an economic collapse followed by several months of turmoil.

 During this period, most people will still have jobs (albeit, jobs that don’t pay well).
-They will spend their time working or searching the surrounding area for supplies.
-And aside from a lack of food and clean drinking water, the biggest threat to survival will be thieves, rapists and murderers.
+Others will spend their time working or searching the surrounding area for supplies.
+And aside from a lack of food and clean drinking water, the biggest threats will be thieves, rapists and murderers.
 Crime will be rampant, so you better start thinking about home security.
 Here are a few suggestions:

 - Find a safe place to live.
 Avoid houses with large windows and sliding glass doors.
 Glass doors may as well be open doors.
 They’re just too easy to get through.
 Also remember that second and third-floor apartments are much less likely to be broken into as criminals want to be able to make a quick getaway in case there’s trouble. (see the article: Defending an Apartment after the SHTF.)